openstack-yak/OSIC-MSR-tool/README.md

 OSIC MSR (monthly status report) reporting tool

 _This tool is in ALPHA state - use at your own risk (although there's probably not much risk)._
+It was written as a quick _hack_, so it could undoubtedly use cleanup.

 This was written using Python 3.5, and has been tested with Python 2.7.
 If you're (still) using python-2, then use the requirements.py2.txt file for dependencies.